mendix/docs/content/en/docs/studio8/page-editor/page-editor-widgets/_index.md

     {{< figure src="/attachments/studio8/page-editor/page-editor-widgets/app-store-download.png" >}}

-The widget is now added to your app, you can simply drag and drop it to the page to use it.
+The widget is now added to your app, you can simply drag it to the page to use it.
 You can also view settings of this widget in the **App Settings**.
 For more information on managing widgets in your app, see [Settings](/studio8/settings/).

 {{% alert color="info" %}}
 Some similar widgets are packaged together: downloading one of these widgets will cause a number of other widgets to be downloaded as well.
 For example, downloading a line chart will give you all chart widgets.